expr-lang/expr/docs/The-Expression-Syntax.md

+# The Expression Syntax

-The Expr package uses a specific syntax.
+**Expr** package uses a specific syntax.
 In this document, you can find all supported syntaxes.

 ## Supported Literals